Why Heated Tobacco Products Are Not The Same As E-Cigarettes

 Early versions of HTPs still produced high levels of carcinogens and carbon monoxide, which may explain why many early attempts at these products were withdrawn relatively soon after their release.

 Today, there are two main types of heated tobacco product – one that uses a carbon tin wrapped in glass fibres where the user lights the tip and the dried tobacco is heated to create an aerosol.
 The other style uses wrapped tobacco sticks placed in a heating device that pierces the paper wrap and heats the tobacco, creating an aerosol.

-How do heated tobacco products differ from e-cigarettes?
+How do heated tobacco products differ from e-cigarettes and vaping?